 Staff report dated November 19, 2019 recommending that the Contract RFP-EN19-21, Engineering Design Services for 236 Street Water Pump Station Replacement, be awarded to Stantec Consulting Ltd. (Stantec) and that the Corporate Officer be authorized to execute the Contract.

-That the staff report dated November 19, 2019 titled "Award of Contract RFP-EN19-21: Engineering Design Services for 236 Street Water Pump Station Replacement" be forwarded to the Council Meeting of November 26, 2019.
+That Contract RFP-EN19-21, Engineering Design Services for 236 Street Water Pump Station Replacement, be awarded to Stantec Consulting Ltd. in the amount of \$263,898.00 excluding taxes; and